JakeSteam/minimaJake/calendar.md

 ## Todo

+- Improve tooltip UI, to include links etc
 - Ensure text / border colour is CSS-controlled for light theme
-- Display tooltip showing all matching posts
-- Calculate years since
 - Precalculate results (like search) instead of on demand
 - Make config controlled, e.g. "custom-date" or "publish-date"